costerwi/femfat-matGroups/README.md

 ## Optional automatic execution

-Copy the `onJobCompletion()` method into your local abaqus_v6.env file for automatic execution whenever an Abaqus job completes.
-Make sure this script is in the working directory or the PYTHONPATH
+Copy the `onJobCompletion()` method into your local `abaqus_v6.env` file for automatic execution whenever an Abaqus job completes.
+Make sure `matGroups.py` is in the working directory or the PYTHONPATH

 ## Description